-Join Brian Bradley for an in-depth discussion in this video Breakdown of the Particle View UI, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Breakdown of the Particle View UI, part of Learning Particle Flow in 3ds Max 2013.

 As it provides the main user interface…for both creating and modifying particle flows.…And because it has a number of features that we will…most likely want to take advantage of when creating our particle effects.…We are in this video going to spend some…time becoming familiar with the Particle View Editor window.…Now the first thing a new user will probably want to know…of course is how to go about how to accessing particle view once…the 3DS Max application has loaded.…Well as with all things Max, there are actually a…number of ways that we can go about doing this.…